The Emergence and Role of Dipolar Dislocation Patterns in Discrete and Continuum Formulations of Plasticity

 We consider a configuration of straight parallel edge dislocations, lying along the $z$ axis with their Burgers vectors pointing in the $x$ direction.
 We assume to track the motion of dislocations on the $z=0$ plane.
 To emulate an infinite crystalline medium, periodic boundary conditions (PBC) are applied at the borders of the square shaped simulation area of size $L \times L$.
 The Burgers vector can be written as $\bm b_i = s_i \bm b$, where $\bm b = (b, 0)$, $s_i = \pm 1$, and $1 \le i \le N$, with $N$ being the total number of dislocations.
-To mimic easy glide a linear relationship is assumed between the Peach-Koehler force and the dislocation velocity~\cite{amodeo_dislocation_1990}.
-For further information on our 2D-DDD simulations, please see Supplementary Information.
+Throughout of this paper dimensionless units summarized in Table \ref{tab:units} are used where $\rho_0 = N/L^2$ is the average total dislocation density and $G=\mu/[2\pi(1-\nu)]$ is an elastic constant (where $\mu$ and $\nu$ is the shear modulus and Poisson's number, respectively).
+To mimic easy glide a linear relationship is assumed between the projection of the Peach-Koehler force to the glide plane ( denoted by $F$ hereafter) and the dislocation velocity in the glide direction $v$ as $v = M F$, where $M$ is the dislocation mobility~\cite{amodeo_dislocation_1990}.
+For further details on our 2D-DDD simulations see the Supplemental Material.